About

 Lisa Darms

-Camille Billops and James V. Hatch archives at Emory University, Stuart A. Rose Manuscript, Archives, and Rare Book Library, Emory University.
+Camille Billops and James V. Hatch archives at Stuart A. Rose Manuscript, Archives, and Rare Book Library, Emory University

 Additional Thanks